keepsimple1/libaes/README.md

 [![Build](https://github.com/keepsimple1/libaes/workflows/Build%20and%20Test/badge.svg)](https://github.com/keepsimple1/libaes/actions)
 [![Cargo](https://img.shields.io/crates/v/libaes.svg)](https://crates.io/crates/libaes)

-This is a re-implementation of OpenSSL 1.1.1 AES core algorithms in safe Rust, with zero dependencies.
+This is a re-implementation of AES in safe Rust, with zero dependencies.
+The core algorithm is ported from AES core in [OpenSSL 1.1.1 stable](https://github.com/openssl/openssl/blob/OpenSSL_1_1_1-stable/crypto/aes/aes_core.c).

-My original motivation is to find a correct, fast and minimal AES library in Rust, so that I can easily use it to interact with an existing data system that uses AES.
-But I was not able to find such a library so I decided to write one by porting AES core from [OpenSSL 1.1.1 stable](https://github.com/openssl/openssl/blob/OpenSSL_1_1_1-stable/crypto/aes/aes_core.c).
 This library strives to be:

 - Correct (as the original OpenSSL implementation)